 Let’s face this: your post-sales service to impatient customers can make or break your business—71% of customers believe a quick and prompt response is critical for a good customer experience.

-All these factors and data point to why practical training of your customer support team to handle impatient customers is critical.
-So, if you’re wondering how to deal with impatient customers, then this read is for you.
+All these factors and data point to why practical training of your customer support team about how to handle impatient customers is critical.
+So, if you’re wondering how to deal with the impatient customers, then this read is for you.

 6 Steps on How to Deal With Impatient Customers